gradle/gradle/design-docs/jdk9-support.md

 - Changes to the API specification should trigger regeneration of the API jar
 - If the API specification does not change, the API jar should not be rebuilt

-## Story: Implementation classes of library are not visible when compiling consuming Java source
+## Story: Non-API classes of library are not visible when compiling consuming Java source

 - When compiling Java source against a library use the API jar of the selected variant.
 - Applies to local libraries only.
 A later story adds support for libraries from a binary repository.

 ### Test cases

-- Compilation fails when consuming source references an implementation class.
+- Compilation fails when consuming source references a non-API class.
-- Consuming source is not recompiled when implementation class does not change.
+- Consuming source is not recompiled when non-API class does not change.
 - Consuming source is recompiled when API class is changed.
-- Consuming source is not recompiled when implementation class changes in an incompatible way.
+- Consuming source is not recompiled when non-API class changes.

 ## Story: API stub generator strips out non public elements from classes